Minyus/optkeras/README.md

 # OptKeras

-A Python package designed to optimize hyperparameters of Deep Neural Network models (a wrapper around Keras and Optuna)
+A Python package designed to optimize hyperparameters of Keras Deep Learning models using Optuna.
+Essentially a wrapper of Keras and Optuna.
+Supported features include pruning, logging, and saving models.

 ### What is Keras?